 - Store raw meat away from other foods, at the bottom of the fridge so that it won't drip.

-Plan your cooking time in advance, so that you get the bird in the oven early enough to cook it thoroughly.
+Plan your cooking time in advance, so you can get the bird in the oven early enough to cook it thoroughly.
 A large turkey can take several hours to cook properly.

 As a general guide, in an oven preheated to 180ºC (350ºF, Gas Mark 4):